 - Programme pre-departure and on campus orientation sessions

-Use of Regent's specialist fashion library and other resources
+Use of Regent's specialist facilities and other resources

 - Assisting design development team members